savob/savobajic.ca/content/about me/_index.md

 {{< fig src="/images/headshot.jpg" caption="Bajic, Savo Bajic" >}}

 Hi!
-My name is Savo Bajic and I'm a Canadian engineer (*engineer in training, legally speaking*), currently studying electrical engineering for a master's program.
-I graduated undergrad with honours from the mechanical engineering program at the University of Toronto, my main interest is pursuing embedded electronics as a career and my hobby.
+My name is Savo Bajic and I'm a Canadian engineer (*engineer in training, legally speaking*) with a masters degree in electrical engineering.
+I graduated undergrad with honours from the mechanical engineering program at the University of Toronto, my main interest is pursuing embedded electronics both as my [current career]({{<ref "/employment/freelance" >}}) and my hobby.
 I made this website to present both myself and my projects to anyone interested.

 Born and raised a first generation Canadian in the outskirts of Windsor, Ontario to my parents who were immigrants from Czechia and Serbia.
 As result I am fluent in Czech and Serbian, in addition to English as a third language.
 When I was 11 we moved to Shanghai, China due to my dad's work and lived there for five years.
 We returned to our childhood home and I attended our local public high school for two years before leaving to study engineering at the University of Toronto.